Belleye/openReticApp/memory-bank/progress.md

 - Consistent button design and embedded timers improve clarity and usability.
 - Responsive design is critical for mobile usability; Tailwind's responsive utilities are effective for rapid fixes.
 - Removing extra UI elements helps users focus on core controls.
+- FullCalendar integration provides good schedule visualization.
+- Correct time/duration conversions (`apiService`) are essential for API communication.
+- API endpoint `/postSchedule` requires the full `{ schedule, system }` payload for saving.

 ## Issues
 - No major blockers.
 All implemented features are working as intended in demo mode.
+- **New Potential Issue**: Events scheduled for Sunday may not be rendering correctly in the calendar view.

 ## Decisions
 - Use context-based state for rapid prototyping and UI feedback.
 - Favor simplicity and clarity in UI and controls.
+- Use optimistic UI updates for schedule modifications.

 ---
 This update reflects the current state of the openRetic PWA as of April 29, 2025.